 The GISCI Pathways to GISP Certification

-A guide for college graduates to become a geosaptial professionals.
+A guide for college graduates to become a geospatial professional.

 Introduction